chrisanag1985/convert_DER_to_zeek_cert/README.md

 You can run the bash script which search in the Certificate.

-Then wil find the AIA URL and download the `crt` file.
+Then will extract the `AIA URL` and download the `crt` file.

-Finally the bash script will calls the Python script to convert to Zeek suitable format for `SSL::root_certs`.
+Finally the bash script will execute the Python script and convert it to Zeek suitable format for `SSL::root_certs`.

 Example:
 ```